 - When available, descriptions of proficiency levels referencing the ACTFL Guidelines (Novice, Intermediate, Advanced, etc.) or the Council of Europe Common Framework of Reference (A1, B2, C1, etc.) should be provided when requesting transfer equivalents for language skills courses, and that information will be considered when granting or denying equivalency requests.

-- Students must take the University’s residency requirements into account when planning how to integrate study away into their graduation plans.
+- Students must take the University’s residency requirements into account when planning how to integrate study away into their degree plans.
 The Department will not support appeals of the requirement that majors complete 12 hours of upper-division credit on the Springfield campus or that minors complete at least 6 hours of their program on campus.